Chipatenii/buddi_chat/README.md

 # Buddi Chat (Real-Time Chat Application)

 ## Overview
-The Real-Time Chat Application is a web-based platform that allows users to join chat rooms, exchange real-time messages, and personalize their profiles.
+The Buddi Chat Application is a web-based platform that allows users to join chat rooms, exchange real-time messages, and personalize their profiles.
 Built with scalability and responsiveness in mind, this project leverages WebSocket technology to deliver seamless real-time communication.

 ### Features
 - Real-time messaging via WebSocket.